Jeremy-3/Phase-1-project/README.md

 - For this web project I was working on a website in which the user is allowed to add a game into the application.

 - This  application is very useful to user it can countless of games and without any drawbacks
+- The event listeners that have been applied to make it more interactive are

+  -  key down
+  - submit
+  - focus
+  - blur

 - One downfall to this application is that it is not that much interactive with the user but changes will be implemented soon.